SAP Supplier Portal

 Acceptable conduct expected from SAP's contractors, consultants, suppliers, vendors, and all other third-party companies that comprise SAP’s supply chain is detailed in the supplier code of conduct.
 This code of conduct is based on our commitment to the United Nations Global Compact, the Universal Declaration of Human Rights, and the International Labour Organization.

 The SAP Supplier Code of Conduct has recently been updated.
 Please take a moment review changes regarding:

-- Human Rights Due Diligence - HRDD project has been set up to implement new German Supply Chain Due Diligence law which is coming into effect on January 1st, 2023.
-Objective of this law is to improve the respect for human rights globally by requiring companies to ensure that human rights are being respected throughout their entire supply chains
+- Human Rights Due Diligence (HRDD): HRDD project has been set up to implement new German Supply Chain Due Diligence law effective January 1, 2023.
+The objective of this law is to improve the respect for human rights globally by requiring companies to ensure that human rights are being respected throughout their entire supply chains.

 - Environmental Standards with Impact on Human Rights